coosmiin/coosmiin.github.io/_posts/2020-02-12-shoot-yourself-in-the-foot-with-service-fabric-semaphore-slim-and-completion-task-source.md

 ---
-title: "How to shoot yourself in the foot with Service Fabric, semaphore slim and completion task source"
+title: "How to shoot yourself in the foot with Service Fabric, SemaphoreSlim and CompletionTaskSource"
 date: 2020-02-12 +0200
 categories: servicefabric semaphoreslim completiontasksource
 ---